2023 German Darts Championship

-Pietreczko won his first European Tour and his first PDC ranking title as well, defeating 8–4 in the final without missing a single dart at a double.
+Pietreczko won his first European Tour and his first PDC ranking title as well, defeating Peter Wright 8–4 in the final without missing a single dart at a double.
 He became only the second German player to win a PDC ranking title, and the first since in 2019.

 Scott Waites hit a nine-dart finish in his first round loss against George Killington.

 Prize money

 The prize money was increased for the first time in 4 years for all European Tours: